Belluxx/LlamaTerm/README.md

 # LlamaTerm
 LlamaTerm is a simple CLI utility that allows to use local LLM models easily and with additional features.
-> :warning: Currently this project supports only Zephyr and OpenHermes (see [Zephyr Beta 7B GGUF](https://huggingface.co/TheBloke/zephyr-7B-beta-GGUF/tree/main) and [OpenHermes 2.5 Mistral 7B GGUF](https://huggingface.co/TheBloke/OpenHermes-2.5-Mistral-7B-GGUF/tree/main))
+> :warning: Currently this project supports models that use ChatML format or something similar.
+Use for example Zephyr and OpenHermes (see [Zephyr Beta 7B GGUF](https://huggingface.co/TheBloke/zephyr-7B-beta-GGUF/tree/main) and [OpenHermes 2.5 Mistral 7B GGUF](https://huggingface.co/TheBloke/OpenHermes-2.5-Mistral-7B-GGUF/tree/main))

 ## Preview
 ### Basic usage: